-- Each output file (section [OutputFiles]) is related to a post processing job: Post_1M_histmth in the example. - Post_1M_histmth is a section (starting by "[Post_1M_histmth]") - This section contains the variables: Patches=, GatherWithInternal =, TimeSeriesVars2D =, ChunckJob2D, TimeSeriesVars3D and ChunckJob3D. - Patches= (), this functionality is not used anymore.
+- Each output file (section [OutputFiles]) is related to a post processing job: Post_1M_histmth in the example. - Post_1M_histmth is a section (starting by "[Post_1M_histmth]") - This section contains the variables: Patches=, GatherWithInternal=, TimeSeriesVars2D=, ChunckJob2D, TimeSeriesVars3D and ChunckJob3D. - Patches= (), this functionality is not used anymore.
 Before, the patch was applied to the output file.
-The old patches can be found here: LibIGCM_post Different Patches can be applied consecutively. - GatherWithInternal = (Ion, lat, presnivs, time_counter, aire) These are the variables to be extracted from the initial file and to be stored with the Time Series variable.
+The old patches can be found here:

-- TimeSeriesVars2D/3D = those are variable lists of time series to create. - ChunckJob2D/3D = if the simulation is too long you can cut the time series into x-year long chunks (ChunckJob2D=50Y for example). - ChunckJob2D = OFF (or ChunckJob3D = OFF) means no Times Series.
+libIGCM_post Different Patches can be applied consecutively. - GatherWithInternal = (Ion, lat, presnivs, time_counter, aire) These are the variables to be extracted from the initial file and to be stored with the Time Series variable. - TimeSeriesVars2D/3D = those are variable lists of time series to create. - ChunckJob2D/3D = if the simulation is too long you can cut the time series into x-year long chunks (ChunckJob2D=50Y for example).